 We often get queries from students wanting to boost their CV with additional and often costly courses or experiences that they find online or to do during holidays.
 Students often forget that there are lots of relevant and transferable skills and experiences that can be had that are free and that be achieved through academic study, a part-time job or through volunteering.
 Here are some tips for you to consider when deciding on what experiences to focus on when boosting your CV for a job in mental health.

 If you are looking for advice for relevant work experience for after your degree, please have a look at our careers helpsheet and sector briefing.
 As there are many different mental health career pathways with different entry requirements, research is vital.

 There are lots of jobs that can give you relevant or transferable skills for a graduate job in mental health which you can do alongside your studies.
 First step should be to have a look at Bath SU Jobs site for current vacancies.
 Consider what skills these jobs will give you that would be useful for a job within mental health.
 If you look at prospects job profiles for clinical psychologist, for example, you see that some key skills are empathy, respond well to challenges, apply psychological research, ability to deal with people in distress to mention a few.
 You may find support worker, mentoring, teaching assistant, and other caring roles that will help you achieve many of these skills.
+You may find bank support worker roles through local hospitals.
 You may also find a part-time research assistant role by networking with your academics.